Kemar Lawrence: New York Red Bulls

 On 16 March 2015 it was announced that Lawrence had signed with New York Red Bulls of Major League Soccer after impressing during a preseason trial.
 On 22 March 2015, Lawrence made his debut for New York playing the full 90 in a 2–0 victory over rival D.C.
 United at Red Bull Arena.
 After strong performances at left-back, Lawrence beat out long time defender Roy Miller for the starting spot.
 On 18 October 2015, Lawrence scored his first goal for New York in a 4–1 victory over Philadelphia Union, helping the club clinch the Eastern Conference regular season title.

 On 29 April 2017 Lawrence scored the game-winning goal in New York's 2–1 victory over Chicago Fire.
-On 23 June 2018 Lawrence scored his first goal of the season in a 3-0 victory over FC Dallas.
-A week later, on 1 July, Lawrence scored the lone goal in New York's 1-0 victory over Toronto FC.
+On 23 June 2018 Lawrence scored his first goal of the season in a 3–0 victory over FC Dallas.
+A week later, on 1 July, Lawrence scored the lone goal in New York's 1–0 victory over Toronto FC.

 Anderlecht

 On 31 January 2020, Lawrence moved to Anderlecht for fee of 1.25 million euros.
-He made his debut on 7 March, as a substitute, in a 7-0 win against Zulte Waregem.
-On 28 February 2021, he scored his first goal for Anderlecht, scoring the second goal in a 3-1 victory over Standard Liège.
+He made his debut on 7 March, as a substitute, in a 7–0 win against Zulte Waregem.
+On 28 February 2021, he scored his first goal for Anderlecht, scoring the second goal in a 3–1 victory over Standard Liège.

 Toronto FC

 On 7 May 2021, he returned to Major League Soccer, joining Toronto FC.
-On 12 May, he made his debut, coming on as a substitute in a 2-0 victory over the Columbus Crew.
-On 7 July, Lawrence scored his first goal for Toronto against the New England Revolution, netting the second Toronto goal in an eventual 3-2 victory.
+On 12 May, he made his debut, coming on as a substitute in a 2–0 victory over the Columbus Crew.
+On 7 July, Lawrence scored his first goal for Toronto against the New England Revolution, netting the second Toronto goal in an eventual 3–2 victory.
 Ahead of the 2022 season, he did not join the club for pre-season, as the club worked on a move for him.

 Minnesota United

 On March 17, 2022, he was traded to Minnesota United FC in exchange for the MLS rights to Sean O'Hearn and a conditional $50,000 in General Allocation Money.
+In August 2023, he agreed to mutually terminate his contract with the club.

+UTA Arad

+In April 2024, he signed a short-term deal with Romanian Liga I club UTA Arad, with a one-year extension option.

+Westchester SC

+Lawrence was announced as the first-ever signing for USL League One expansion club Westchester SC on 12 December 2024.